AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 Liar.
 So fucking liar.

+TO BE EVEN MORE PRECISE ABOUT WHAT I MEANT ABOUT "LIAR" IS THAT MY FATHER GENERATES EXPLANATION THAT SERVES THE MOMENT WITHOUT REGARDLESS IF THEY ARE TRUE OR NOT, AND THEN DISCARD THEM WHEN THEY STOP BEING USEFUL.

 At this point, I fucking rejected the offer to watch my schizophrenic younger brother in midnight out of anger.
 I then told my parents that is their problem since they did not fix my mental illness problem early hence I have no interest in helping them out.
 They can go fuck themselves taking care of my younger brother and stress about it.

 I also amped my complaints about my father's statements of driving license revocation and stigmatization in jobs on top of this hypocritical treatment to my 2nd youngest brother.
 I also requested for all of his sources regarding the license revocation.
 ALL OF IT.